Archive for the ‘Web Services’ Category

 Google Apps has received a satisfactory SSAE 16 Type II audit.
 This means that an independent auditor has examined the controls protecting the data in Google Apps (including logical security, privacy, Data Center security, etc) and provided reasonable assurance that these controls are in place and operating effectively.

-In order for the district to receive ERate funding that reduces the cost of our Internet access by 62%, Federal regulations require compliance with guidelines provided in the ‘Children’s Internet Protection Act’ [47 U.S.C. § 254], also known as CIPA.
+In order for the district to receive ERate funding that reduces the cost of our Internet access by by a large percentage, Federal regulations require compliance with guidelines provided in the ‘Children’s Internet Protection Act’ [47 U.S.C. § 254], also known as CIPA.
 CIPA guidelines require the restriction of access to specific types of web content.

 Based upon CIPA guidelines, LPS employs a web content filter that blocks access to the following categories of web pages for all users: